-People who work from home wastes less time commuting.
+People who WFH waste less time commuting.
 They are at your office right when they wake up.
 It saves money, energy and acts as a great morale booster.
 Thus the time on commuting can be used for some real job, making work hours longer than usual.

 Now, let us look from the employee’s point of view.